 Tuberculosis is a bacterial infection caused by species of the MTBC.
-Tuberculosis is a major global health problem, and is the leading cause of infectious disease deaths worldwide.^{1,2} The World Health Organization (WHO) estimates that about 2 billion people are infected with MTB, with an estimated 10.4 million new TB infections, and over 1.6 million deaths in 2016.1 This includes approximately 1.2 million TB infections in people living with HIV/AIDS (PLWA), and 374,000 deaths in this population.1
+Tuberculosis is a major global health problem and is the leading cause of infectious disease deaths worldwide.
+The World Health Organization (WHO) estimates that 1.7 billion people are infected with MTB, with an estimated 10.0 million new TB infections and 1.6 million deaths in 2017.
+This includes approximately 920,000 TB infections in people living with HIV/AIDS (PLWA) and 300,000 deaths in this population.

 The M. tuberculosis complex comprises a group of closely related species within the genus of Mycobacterium that cause disease in humans and animals and includes M. tuberculosis, M. bovis, M. bovis BCG (Bacillus Calmette-Guérin), M. africanum, M. canetti, M. microti, M. caprae, M. pinnipedii, M. mungi, M. suricattae and M. orygis.
 While infection with any member of the MTB complex can lead to tuberculosis, M. tuberculosis is the most common cause.
 Pulmonary disease is the most common illness caused by MTB complex.
 Extra-pulmonary disease can occur, but is relatively more prevalent in children.
 M. bovis is the cause of tuberculosis in up to 2.8% of patients worldwide.3 Members of MTB complex other than M. bovis and M. tuberculosis are even less common causes of disease in humans.
-M. africanum has been associated with tuberculosis in West African countries, M. caprae is considered a subspecies of M. bovis.
+M. africanum has been associated with tuberculosis in West African countries, M. canetti in the Horn of Africa and M. orygis causes tuberculosis in humans and animals from Africa to South Asia.
+M. caprae is considered a subspecies of M. bovis.
 M. microti causes disease primarily in rodents, M. pinnipedii is associated with disease in seals and M. suricattae causes tuberculosis in meerkats of South Africa.
 M. mungi was identified as a cause of tuberculosis disease in banded mongoose.4

 Tuberculosis is spread person to person via respiratory droplets.
 Most people who are infected with M. tuberculosis are asymptomatic and are able to contain the disease following primary infection.
 This is known as latent tuberculosis infection.
 Latent infections can last for decades and in most cases never result in clinical disease.
 In some people, the organism overcomes immune defenses, resulting in progression from latent tuberculosis infection to active tuberculosis.
 This usually occurs either within the first two years of infection, or after long periods of latency.
-Overall, there is a 5-10% risk for patients with latent infection to develop active TB disease; however, the risk varies due to many factors, and may be substantially increased by immunosuppression such as treatment with "biologicals"5 (i.e., TNF-inhibitors) and HIV infection.^{6,7} Persons with active pulmonary TB may produce droplets by coughing, speaking, or during medical procedures.
+Overall, there is a 5-10% risk for patients with latent infection to develop active TB disease; however, the risk varies due to many factors, and may be substantially increased by immunosuppression such as treatment with "biologicals" (i.e., TNF-inhibitors) and HIV infection.^{6,7} Persons with active pulmonary TB may produce droplets by coughing, speaking, or during medical procedures.
 Persons with active pulmonary disease are considered highly infectious and consequently diagnosis is imperative.